ExploringSecurity/Lab-notes/Lab 03 - Host Discovery.md

 3. Learn when to use an ARP scan, and what tools to use.
     - Arping
     - netdiscover
 4. Learn how to use the de facto port scanning tool Nmap.
+5. Nmap Live Host Discovery
+6. Learning to use RustScan.
 ___